 Face coverings are worn by staff/visitors in accordance with the school's face covering risk assessment and any individual risk assessment [this control should be considered during periods of high transmission of COVID-19, with more stringent use during outbreaks in schools].
-Visitors are requested to undertake a LFD test prior to attending school.
+Visitors are requested to undertake an LFD test prior to attending school.

-Twice weekly lateral flow device (LFD) testing is carried out by staff and pupils in Year 7 and above to help identify asymptomatic cases.
-Anyone displaying any symptoms of coronavirus are not permitted on the premises hand sanitiser stations, lidded bins in classrooms and in other key locations) is reviewed and cited with regard to site specific circumstances to ensure ease of use.
+Twice weekly lateral flow device (LFD) testing is carried out by staff and pupils in Year 7 and above to help identify asymptomatic cases.[delete if not appropriate to your setting, noting change in guidance on 21/2/2022] Anyone displaying any symptoms of coronavirus are not permitted on the premises.